 3. Most exciting for me personally, the Ascension signals the commencement of a future-filled promise.
 John 14:3 reads, “ … if I go to prepare a place for you, I will come again, and receive you to Myself; that where I am you may be also.”
 For over 40 years I’ve carefully decorated and redecorated my own home; therefore this idea of a place prepared for me—by Someone who knows the depths of me better than I do—fascinates me.

 Someone once said, “if He’s been gone 2000 years what mansions must He be preparing for us for all those years, and He’s not finished yet!”
 It’s beyond my imagination.
 Still the simple hope of that beautiful glittering possibility reminds me to anticipate all that lies ahead with expectation and joy.
 The Ascension was simultaneously a striking ending and a marvelous beginning.

-These four promises related to Ascension Day make me want to throw a party!
+These three promises related to Ascension Day make me want to throw a party!
 I wish I didn’t lose sight so easily of the hope I have in Christ.
 Remembering the benefits that are mine because of Ascension Day is a great encouragement to keep looking up because as the angels said to the disciples, “This Jesus…will come in just the same way as you have watched Him go into heaven” (Acts 1:11).

 A verse I’ve been hanging onto in recent weeks, “fixing your eyes on Jesus the Author and Perfecter of your faith …” (Hebrews 12:2), fits perfectly with Ascension Day.
 Where should I be fixing my eyes?
 On Jesus.
 And where is He?
 Up!
 He is in heaven, so lifting my eyes to heaven, looking up, brings hope to my soul in these days of immense change in our world.